Who Has The Most Affordable Travel Insurance?

 Use the following 8 tips the next time you're shopping for trip protection:

 The number one tip for getting a cheap travel insurance policy is to forgo comprehensive cancellation coverage and opt for a medical-only travel insurance policy.
 These plans can cost as low as $1/day and can provide robust coverage for medical emergencies.
-Some of these plans may also include cancelation coverage for medical reasons only.
+Some of these plans may also include cancellation coverage for medical reasons only.

 Many people have some form of travel coverage through credit cards or similar memberships.
 For example, many credit cards offer cancellation reimbursement for flights and hotel bookings made with the credit card.
-If you already have certain types of travel coverage, you can save money by leaving these existing protections off your travel insurance policy which will make the plan much cheaper.
+If you already have certain types of travel coverage, you can save money by leaving these existing protections off your travel insurance policy, which will make the plan much cheaper.

 Travel insurance prices are standardized nationwide, so the only way to save on travel insurance is to compare plans and companies to see which offers the best value for your money.
 You can compare prices by getting quotes one by one or use a website like Squaremouth, which allows you to view policies, prices, and coverage from several companies at once to find the best deal.